2026 LEAGUE RULES

 The home team must provide a Scorer, each score to be written down and deducted, and scoreboards to be in a prominent position.

-Captains are not restricted to using the same 5 players who played in the singles in the pair legs, but all players taking part must be registered with that team.
+Captains are not restricted to using the same five players who played in the singles in the pair legs, but all players taking part must be registered with that team.
 Any registered player is eligible to play in the singles and the pairs.
 However, any player may only play in a maximum of two pairs games.
 If playing in two pairs games, players must play with a different partner in each game.

 A Bull to count as double twenty-five.
 Three doubles or three trebles do NOT count as a rub.